Kong/kong/UPGRADE.md

 - Several updates were made to the Nginx configuration template.
 If you are using a custom template, you **must** apply those modifications.
 See below for a list of changes to apply.
+- The upstream URI is now determined via the Nginx `$upstream_uri` variable.
+  Custom plugins using the `ngx.req.set_uri()` API will not be taken into consideration anymore.
+One must now set the `ngx.var.upstream_uri` variable from the Lua land.
 - While Kong now correctly proxies downstream `X-Forwarded-*` headers, the introduction of the new `trusted_ips` property also means that Kong will only do so when the request comes from a trusted client IP.
 This is also